Ansleigh-Ong/Assignment-1/README.md

 ## Testing:

 ### Login Form:
-1. Navigate to the **Login** page.
+1. Go to “Login” page
-2. Submit an empty form to verify the error message.
+2. Try to submit empty form and verify error message is displayed.
-3. Submit a form with invalid credentials to verify the error message.
+3. Try to submit form with an invalid email or password and verify an error message is displayed
-4. Submit a valid form to ensure the login button changes to a profile icon.
+4. Try to submit a valid form and verify the login button is replace with profile icon

 ### Sign-Up Form:
-1. Navigate to the **Login** page and click **Sign Up**.
+1. Go to “Login” page
+2. Click on “Sign Up” in the form and verify form changed from log in to sign up form
-2. Submit a form with mismatched passwords to verify the error message.
+3. Submit a form with mismatched passwords and verify an error message is displayed.
-3. Submit a valid form to return to the login page.
+4. Submit a valid form and verify the page returns to the login form page.

 ### Review Form:
-1. Navigate to the **About Us** page.
+1. Go to “About Us” page
+2. Scroll to bottom of page to review section
+3. Test the buttons and verify reviews scroll accordingly
-2. Scroll to the review section and test buttons for review scrolling.
+4. Scroll to the last review and click on plus icon and see the review form display
-3. Add a review to verify it appears at the end of the review list.
+5. Write a review and verify the review is added to the last place of the review section

 ### Dropdown FAQ Box:
-1. Navigate to the **Support** page.
+1. Go to “Support” page
-2. Click questions to verify answers are displayed.
+2. Click on any question in the list and page takes you to the question
+3. Try to click on the boxes and verify that answer is displayed

 ### Search Bar:
-1. Navigate to the **Shopping/Main** page or click the logo.
+1. Go to “Login” page or Click the logo.
-2. Search for products to verify relevant results are displayed.
-3. Search for nonexistent products to verify an error message appears.
+2. Click on search bar and search for an item (etc lilac, sunflower, roses)
+3. Verify that products are shown on the first row as “Searched Products”
+4. Try to search for a non-existing product and see that an error message is displayed

 ### Product Cards:
+1. Go to “Login” page
-1. Click on a product to display its full details.
+2. Click on a product and verify the product is displayed fully on the screen
-2. Click **Cancel** to return to the previous page.
+3. Try to click “Cancel” button and verify user returns to original page
-3. Attempt to order without logging in to verify the error message.
+4. Try to click “Order” while not logged in and verify error message displays
-4. Order while logged in to verify button text changes to "Order Placed" and the page redirects.
+5. Try to click “Order” while logged in and verify button text changes to “Order Placed” and page redirects back to main page after five seconds

 ---